nopSolutions/nopCommerce-Docs/en/user-guide/configuring/system/email-accounts.md

 ---
 title: Email accounts
-author: AndreiMaz
-uid: user-guide/configuring/system/email-accounts
+uid: en/user-guide/configuring/system/email-accounts
 ---

 # Email accounts

 This chapter describes how to set up email accounts associated with your store: a general contact email, a sales representative email, a customer support email and more.

 To manage **Email Accounts**, go to **Configuration → Email Accounts**.
 The Email Accounts window displays the email accounts of the store owner, as shown below.
-After the email accounts are configured, the store owner can then select the required email account on the message template details page, as described in the [Message Templates](xref:user-guide/marketing/content/message-templates) chapter.
+After the email accounts are configured, the store owner can then select the required email account on the message template details page, as described in the [Message Templates](xref:en/user-guide/marketing/content/message-templates) chapter.

 ## Add a new email account